pasidmaek/todo-lists/README.md

 ## Overview

 The Todo List Application is designed to help users manage their tasks efficiently.
 It allows users to create, edit, delete, and filter tasks based on their completion status.
 By default, only incomplete tasks are displayed, with the ability to view all tasks through a dropdown filter.
+The task lists are not permanently stored, as they are managed using Redux for state management.

 ## Features